CaspiusLabs/SPARK/README.md

-# S.P.A.R.F.
+# S.P.A.R.K.
-Simple PHP Ajax Response Framework Version 0.1.7
+Simple PHP Ajax Response Kit Version 0.1.7

-This is very small PHP 5/7 object oriented framework for handling ajax requests, normal html requests are also supported.
+This is minimal PHP 5/7 object oriented framework kit for handling ajax requests, normal html requests are also supported.

 <br/>